 A Sincere Note

 My own high school experience was fraught with anxiety and depression, which was compounded by the (mostly self-inflicted) social exclusion and isolation I experienced.
-High school was easily the worst time of my life, and while I wanted to put it behind me as soon as I graduated, never to think of it again, I’ve found great value in getting to help students that are similarly struggling with the issues I no longer experience, but remember vividly.
-In addition to privately tutoring, I also hold a part-time position as an educator at Rochester High School where I teach a bit of everything, but I mostly aim to teach students that they are capable of overcoming whatever difficulties they might be facing, academic or otherwise.
+High school was easily the worst time of my life, and while I wanted to put it behind me as soon as I graduated, never to think of it again, I’ve found great value in getting to help students that are similarly struggling with the psychological and emotional issues that burdened my teenage years, and that I’ve learned to manage in my adult life.
+Most importantly, I aim to teach students that they are capable of overcoming whatever difficulties they might be facing, academic or otherwise.

 Sincerely,